tenfyzhong/CompleteParameter.vim/README.md

 - `<m-p>`(default mapping) to jump to the previous parameter in any position.
 - `<m-d>`(default mapping) select next overload function parameters.
 Only cpp now.
 - `<m-u>`(default mapping) select previous overload function parameters.
 Only cpp now

-# Attention
-**It only work when the cursor in the completion popup menu, and then type the mapping.**
+- Select the first item in the completion popup menu if you no select one and type `(`(default mapping).
-Like the screenshot, First select the `Dial` item, and then type `(`.

 # Install
 I suggest you to use a plugin manager, such vim-plug or other.